wacncontent/CustomizeTool/output/articles/virtual-machines/virtual-machines-hpcpack-cluster-powershell-script.md

 The following configuration file creates a new domain forest and Deployments an HPC Pack cluster which has 1 head node with local databases and 20 Linux compute nodes.
-All the cloud services are created directly in the East Asia location.
+All the cloud services are created directly in the <!-- deleted by customization China --> East <!-- keep by customization: begin --> Asia <!-- keep by customization: end -->  location.
 The Linux compute nodes are created in 4 cloud services and 4 storage accounts (i.e. MyLnxCN-0001 to MyHPCCN-0005 in MyLnxCNService01 and mylnxstorage01, MyLnxCN-0006 to MyLnxCN-0010 in MyLnxCNService02 and mylnxstorage02, MyLnxCN-0011 to